 Santa Fe College Astronomy Program (Denny Gallery)

-Discover the Santa Fe College Astronomy Program and see objects like a portion of the Campo del Cielo, a 70-pound meteorite, as well as space shuttle tiles.
+Discover the Santa Fe College astronomy program and see objects like a portion of the Campo del Cielo, a 70-pound meteorite, as well as space shuttle tiles.
 Discover the oddities of rocks from space and find out how they differ from ones on Earth!

-Stargazing (Outside, Front Lawn)
+Stargazing – CANCELLED (Outside, Front Patio)

+(Due to the weather this activity has been cancelled.
+A few telescopes will still be on display near the Museum’s front patio.)
 View celestial bodies through professional-quality telescopes with the help of astronomers from the Alachua Astronomy Club.

-Tim Malles Space Art (Front Entrance)
+Tim Malles Space Art (Inside, Front Entrance)

 See an exhibition of space-inspired art by area artist Tim Malles, who contributed brass plaques to the Gainesville Solar Walk project on Northwest Eighth Avenue.